camila314/PyCreate/README.md

 ## Python bindings for Geode.

 Using codegen technology to automatically generate bindings for almost all functions defined in Geode.
-Currently **MAC ONLY**.
-Windows support will be added soon!
+Untested on windows, please test on windows!

 ## Important Things